-- a) as part of the redevelopment of the buildings it has installed lifts and ramps and most of the facilities allow access to people with a disability; - b) there is a list of specialist equipment, such as lighting for audio facilities, which Stanmore College can make available for use by students; - c) the admissions policy for all students is described in the Admissions Policy.
-Appeals against a decision not to offer a place are dealt with under the complaints procedure; - d) Stanmore College has made a significant investment in the appointment of specialist staff to support students with learning difficulties and/or disabilities.
-There are a number of student support assistants who can provide a variety of support for learning.
-There is a continuing programme of staff development to ensure the provision of a high level of appropriate support for students who have learning difficulties and/or disabilities;
+- a) as part of the redevelopment of the buildings it has installed lifts and ramps and most of the facilities allow access to people with a disability; - b) there is a list of specialist equipment, such as lighting for audio facilities, which Stanmore College can make available for use by students; - the admissions policy for all students is described in the Admissions Policy.
+Appeals against a decision not to offer a place are dealt with under the complaints procedure;

+Stanmore College has made a significant investment in the appointment of specialist staff to support students with learning difficulties and/or disabilities to be aware of any relevant audit information and to establish that the College's auditors are aware of that information.